SteelCompendium/data-rules-md-dse/Abilities/Null/1st-Level Features/Chronal Spike.md

   scc:
     - mcdm.heroes.v1:feature.ability.null.1st-level-feature:chronal-spike-3-discipline
   scdc:
-    - 1.1.1:13.2.6.1:12
+    - 1.1.1:11.2.6.1:12
   source: mcdm.heroes.v1
   target: One creature or object
   type: feature/ability/null/1st-level-feature
 effects:
   - roll: Power Roll + Agility
-    t1: 7 + A damage
+    tier1: 7 + A damage
-    t2: 10 + A damage
+    tier2: 10 + A damage
-    t3: 13 + A damage
+    tier3: 13 + A damage
+  - name: Effect
-  - effect: You can shift up to half your speed before or after you make this strike.
+    effect: You can shift up to half your speed before or after you make this strike.
 Additionally, whenever an effect lets you make a free strike or use a signature ability, you can use this ability instead, paying its discipline cost as usual.
-    name: Effect
 ```